gilescope/cargo-service-message/README.md

    [ ] TeamCity playtesters required - try it on your teamcity instance and give us feedback!

-   [ ] Hackers required - help make the crate production ready and able to do the right thing in as many circumstances as possible.
+   [ ] Hackers required - help make the crate do the right thing in as many circumstances as possible.

 ## Licence: